clangordon/physics-bioweapon/README.md

 * Gareth (manager at Hollybank) tried to trick and coerce me into signing my name to legal documentation for a “tribunal” which is being forced upon me.

 #### Staff dispensing forced pharma drugs against my will for fictional diseases
-*  Joanne; 1000mg lithium carbonate, 300mg clozapine.
+* Joanne; 1000mg lithium carbonate, 300mg clozapine
+* Harry; 150mg clozapine